Positioning Yourself in the Organizational Chart

-Why: what is the purpose of carrying out this task?
+Why: What is the purpose of performing this task?
 In what way does it contribute to the overall objective?

-When: how long does the team have to achieve the objective, what are the deadlines, what deadlines should I set the people whose help I require for the execution of my task?
+When: How long does the team have to achieve the objective?
+What are the deadlines?
+What deadlines should I set for the people whose help I require for the execution of my task?

-The job description, on the basis of which you were recruited, should provide additional information on the operational links and internal and external relationships:
+The job description, on the basis of which you were recruited, should provide additional information on operational connections and internal and external relationships.

 Status: management, non-management (supervisor, employee, higher management)

-Activity: mission and tasks, objectives set with your N+1
+Activity: mission and tasks, objectives set with your manager.

 Relations to be maintained: operational relations, reporting